Rakesh9100/Greeting-Time/README.md

 <h2>Introduction📌</h2>

-This is a project in C++ that fetches the time from the system and greets the user according to the time fetched.
-It also randomly selects one motivational quote for morning, afternoon and evening from [Mo.txt](Mo.txt), [Af.txt](Af.txt) and [Ev.txt](Ev.txt) respectively.
+Greeting-Time is a console application that welcomes users with a personalized greeting based on the current time of day, provides a random motivational quote for inspiration, and fetches real-time weather information using an API request, keeping you informed and motivated throughout the day.

 <!-- --------------------------------------------------------------------------------------------------------------------------------------------------------- -->